Theatres Trust is making five commitments to reshape our work and help influence and improve the sector’s sustainability.

 Theatres are vital cultural and community spaces that enable communities across the UK to enjoy live performance, contributing to wellbeing, inclusion and placemaking.

 Theatres, like all public buildings, have an impact on the environment and we must ensure that we as a sector rapidly reduce the impact of our business in order to respond to the climate emergency.

-For this reason the Theatres Trust has signed up to the Culture Declares Emergency campaign and we make the following five commitments to reshape our work and help to influence and improve the sector’s sustainability.
+For this reason Theatres Trust has made the following five commitments to reshape our work and help to influence and improve the sector’s sustainability.